gios-asu/ASU-Web-Standards-Wordpress-Theme/README.md

 Note that you can have 0 to any number of `page_feature_video` fields.
 To have multiple values for the same option, create new custom fields with the same name and different values.

 Note that if you have more than 1 `page_feature_video`, then **ALL** of the values will be used at the same time.
 This is because it is recommended that you have the following video formats for the same video: an .mp4, an .ogv, a .3gp and a .webm.
-For more information about why you need all of these file types, see the (Can I Use Video Entry)[http://caniuse.com/#feat=video].
+For more information about why you need all of these file types, see the [Can I Use Video Entry](http://caniuse.com/#feat=video).

 # New Page Templates